Welcome - About Live and Loud!

 Exactly a year since we returned from a Winter break with a new season of shows, we return with a special commemoration to mark the sad passing of Mark Hollis this week, the singer and creative force behind the band Talk Talk who tragically died after a short illness aged 64.

-By way of a tribute, we've remastered this short set recorded on 10 April 1982 (many thanks to the listener commenting below for the date).
+By way of a tribute, we've remastered this short set broadcast on 10 April 1982.
 This is a lively, if short set from the original four piece lineup of Talk Talk, showcasing songs from their 1st album, The Party's Over.
 The original recording I had access to was very bass heavy - so much work was done reducing that; so you can turn this up a bit without hurting your ears!
 It now sounds clear and punchy, with all vocals and instruments being heard.

 If you still wish to just download the show as the usual regular free single 320kbps MP3 file, you can do so here.